Community Action Suffolk continues to regularly attend the Suffolk Broadband and Digital Connectivity Working Group hosted by Suffolk County Council.

 This meeting provides us an opportunity to feedback concerns we hear from your communities but also to hear the very latest plans and updates and how the Better Broadband for Suffolk scheme is running.

-- 97.45% of Suffolk premises currently able to receive superfast broadband – speeds greater than that of 24mbps (An increase of approximately 0.5% in the last quarter)
+- 97.5% of Suffolk premises currently able to receive superfast broadband – speeds greater than that of 24mbps.

 How do I check whether I can get or when I will be able to get Superfast Fibre Broadband?